HP-Nunes/Breathing-Between-the-Lines/README.md

 Data Source: https://data.seattle.gov/Land-Base/2018-Traffic-Flow-Counts/e9vy-mn8x

+Motor vehicles contribute to more than 50% of air pollution in urban areas, therefore proximity to arteries of traffic was an important perimeter to consider.
+Using a 2018 traffic count survey, I broke down the data into 5 categories using Natural Jenks.
+I then exported and dissolved each category as its own layer, and created a 300 m buffer around each categories to which I assigned weights.
+I chose [300 m as the estimated lower range of zonal exposure]
+(https://www.ncbi.nlm.nih.gov/books/NBK361807/#proximityc.s3:~:text=The%20Health%20Effects%20Institute%20Panel%20identified,pollution%20concentrations%2C%20meteorological%20conditions%2C%20and%20season) to fine particulate matter.

 ![alt text](readMe_assets/img/feat5.jpg "PSCAA data")

 <b> 6.
 Proximity to Major Traffic Arteries (Interstates I-5 and I-90) </b>

 Data Source: https://data.seattle.gov/Land-Base/Street-Network-Database-SND-/nvgs-5agd

+According to the [Center for Disease Control](https://ephtracking.cdc.gov/showProximityToHighways.action), about 4% of the U.S. population lives within 150 meters (about 2 city blocks) of a major highway.
+This suggests that people living in these areas are at increased risk for exposure to traffic-related air pollutants, including particulate matter.
+I identified Interstates I-5 and I-90 as Seattle's two major traffic arteries, and assigned weights based on three ranges of proximity.

 ![alt text](readMe_assets/img/feat6.jpg "PSCAA data")

+##### Part II:

 ***
 ## Tech Stack